la2050/archive/_projects/2016/get-lit-players-go-on-a-lit-for-literacy-tour-in-los-angeles-first-poetry-bus.md

   reach many more people.
 By connecting Los Angeles youth from different areas and amplifying their voices to adults and policy makers, we can create a more engaged populace that betters the lives of all Angelinos to come.
+Please explain how you will define and measure success for your project.​: >- Over the past 10 years, thousands of testimonials and an external evaluator have confirmed Get Lit’s capacity to transform dismal statistics into a literate, engaged community of youth who have reclaimed their lives by claiming poems.

+  Get Lit will measure the impacts and success of the Lit for Literacy Tour using all key quantitative data elements – including how many schools implement our curriculum, how many students graduate from our program, and how many students attend performances – as well as qualitative data from student, teacher, and principal surveys that assess changes individually, in the classroom, and in the school culture.
+We will also collect and compare pre­ and post­English Language Arts test scores in the schools that we work with and evaluate improvements in writing, reading, and memorization; increased life skills as students apply their learning across curriculum and make connections to future careers; and broadened horizons full of personal relevancy, hope, and renewed enthusiasm for learning.

+  Get Lit’s school curriculum promotes literacy and college readiness; develops critical thinking, public speaking, and performance abilities; creates leaders; and develops vital social skills that are rooted in self-awareness and confidence, personal responsibility, collaboration, and compassion.
+A successful Tour will achieve all this while increasing exposure to and engagement in media literacy and the transformative power of poetic expression.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - 'Education/training '
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
+  - n/a
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/get-lit-players-go-on-a-lit-for-literacy-tour-in-los-angeles-first-poetry-bus/skild-prod.s3.amazonaws.com/myla2050/images/custom540/6403175774741-team90.jpg
 organization_name: Get Lit-Words Ignite